sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 But if we can cross the border.
 That imaginary border.
 The war front.
 The line where _they_ touch.
 The two of _them_.
 Seemingly inseparable. _Us_ and the mind. _Being_ and mind.
 Consciousness.
 And the _Mind_.

 If we yield the space.
 If we yield the space to mind, only.
 Unconsciously.
 It becomes dominant.
 It expands.
 It advances.
 It closes off the infinite space.
-It encloses it on all sides.
+It caps it on all sides.
 With every breath, it narrows.
 The space.
 It devoures itself.
 It collapses.
 Into itself.
 Sinking deeper.
 Dark space.
 Forgotten space.
 A Black Hole.

 Nothing.